synthet-ic/kfl/book/src/appendix/knuffel.md

   - benefit: form of type path doesn't matter
 - unwrap
 - `NewType` for structs and `Nested` for enums
   - Every data in KDL appears either a scalar wrapped in a node or a node itself.
-Therefore every type is already `newtype`ed.
+Therefore every type can exsist only in an already `newtype`ed form.
 - `str` and `bytes` → simply implement `DecodeScalar` for `SocketAddr` and `Vec<u8>`

 #